-These are the best DPS specializations for the beginning of TBC Classic.
+These are the best DPS specializations for the end of TBC Classic.
 Specifically, these are the DPS specializations that you will commonly see stacked in raids for how strong they are.
 You should expect to see multiple of these in most raid groups.

 Beast Mastery Hunter

 Beast Mastery Hunters are absolute powerhouses in The Burning Crusade.
 While Hunters may have been off-meta and not sought after in WoW Classic, that all changes in TBC Classic — Hunters are one of the strongest DPS classes for the entire expansion, topping meters with incredible single-target damage output.
 This is because in TBC Classic pets finally scale with your stats, enabling them to do real damage at max level and scale with gear.
 In addition to tearing up the meters, Beast Mastery Hunters bring Ferocious Inspiration as an incredible party buff that is highly-valued in both raids and dungeons.

 Destruction Warlocks are the kings of the casters in TBC.
 For all of TBC, Warlocks excel at both damage and utility in every raid thanks to a combination of incredible scaling, powerful talents, and solid gearing options.
 Whether you are spamming Shadow Bolt or Incinerate, you are certain to be topping meters in your raid.
 As Warlocks are the strongest casters, Destruction Warlocks will get stacked in caster groups for some well-buffed, high-output groups.
 This is not even talking about the wide-ranging utility that Warlocks bring to raids, but rest assured that Warlocks are the superior casters of TBC Classic.

 Demonology Warlock plays very similarly to Destruction, with a ton of overlap between the two specs.
 Both are strong performers as two of the top ranged builds in the game, and both are easily S-tier viable going into tier 6 content.